 Harvest when the seed pod is beginning to split.
 That's how you know that they're ripe and ready to be harvested.
 Additionally, the seed pod should pull away easily from the plant when you give a tug.

 Cardamom is the third most expensive spice by weight, just behind saffron and vanilla.
-Cardamom seeds, whole or ground, are often used in Indian and Asian cuisines.
-There is a long history of trade and consumption, fruits having been traded in India for more than 1000 years.
+Cardamom seeds are used in Asian and Indian cooking.
+There is a long history of trade and consumption for more than 1000 years.
 In the early 1900s, German coffee planter Oscar Majus Kloeffer introduced cardamom to Guatemala.
 Until about 1980, India was the largest producer and exporter of cardamom until Guatemala took the lead.

-While cardamom is used around the globe, some of the main consumers are in Middle Eastern countries where the spice is often added to tea and coffee and in Scandinavia countries where it is often added as flavoring to baked goods.
+While cardamom is used around the globe, some of the main consumers are in Middle Eastern countries where the spice is often added to warm beverages and in Scandinavia countries where it is often added as flavoring to cookies and cakes.
 As the primary ingredient to curry powder, Cardamom can be used to flavor rice, meat, vegetables, liquors, and ice cream.
 Guatemala and Mexico now use it to flavor chewing gum.
 In addition to culinary uses, cardamom can also be included in cosmetics and perfumery.

 To prune the cardamom plant, remove dropped flower stems in spring.